kennyta0204/Capstone-Project/README.md

 There are 4 notebooks in the Generative_Model folder: https://github.com/kennyta0204/Capstone-Project/tree/main/Generative_Model
 Run them in order

-If encounter erors for Tensorboard, run this in a separate terminal tensorboard --host 0.0.0.0 --logdir=./logs
+If encounter errors for Tensorboard, run this in a separate terminal tensorboard --host 0.0.0.0 --logdir=./logs